 This response isn't meant to last very long and soon burns itself out.
 That's why panic attacks that last as long as an hour aren't very common.

-What's the story with a panic attack that seems to go and on?
+What's the story for a panic attack that seems to go on and on?
 If that's happening to you, it's likely one of three things:

 - Waves of panic attacks